Russo-Ukrainian war: Static war

 The Battle of Avdiivka erupted on 29 January 2017 and lasted for several days.
 It saw the biggest and deadliest clashes in over a year, with more than thirty people killed and heavy artillery barrages.
-It began hours after newly elected US president Donald Trump spoke by telephone with the Russian president Putin.
-Some in the Ukrainian government believed the Russian-backed rebels were emboldened by Trump's election.
-Kostiatyn Yeliseieiv, deputy head of the Ukrainian presidential administration, said it was "a test from the Russian side, of the reaction of the new American administration".
+It began hours after newly elected US President Donald Trump spoke by telephone with the Russian President Putin.
+Some in the Ukrainian government believed that Trump's election emboldened the Russian-backed rebels.
+Kostiatyn Yeliseieiv, deputy head of the Ukrainian presidential administration, said it was "a test from the Russian side, of the reaction of the new American administration."